zio/zio/docs/datatypes/contextual/index.md

 It is not mandatory but ZIO encourages us to follow this principle by bundling related functionality as an interface by using _Module Pattern_.

+The core idea is that a layer depends upon the interfaces exposed by the layers immediately below itself, but is completely unaware of its dependencies' internal implementations.

 In object-oriented programming:

 - **Service Definition** is done by using _interfaces_ (Scala trait or Java Interface).